 - 1. Delay the evaluation of this function call until the corresponding free variable is bound (this corresponds to the residuation principle which is the basis of languages like Escher [31, 32], Le Fun [2], Life [1], NUE-Prolog [40], or Oz [46]).
 In this case, the function is called rigid. - 2.
-(Non-deterministically) instantiate the free variable to the different values demanded by the left-hand sides and apply reduction steps using the different rules (this corresponds to nar-rowing principle which is the basis of languages like ALF [20], Babel [37], K-Leaf [17], LPG [8], or SLOG [16]).
+(Non-deterministically) instantiate the free variable to the different values demanded by the left-hand sides and apply reduction steps using the different rules (this corresponds to narrowing principle which is the basis of languages like ALF [20], Babel [37], K-Leaf [17], LPG [8], or SLOG [16]).
 In this case, the function is called flexible.

 Since Curry is an attempt to provide a common platform for different declarative programming styles and the decision about the "right" strategy depends on the definition and intended meaning of the functions, Curry supports both strategies.
-The precise strategy is specified by evaluation annotations for each function.6 The precise operational meaning of evaluation annotations is defined in Appendix D. A function can be annotated as rigid or flexible.
-If an explicit annotation is not provided by the user, a default strategy is used: functions with the result type Success are flexible and all other functions are rigid.
-Functions with a polymorphic result type (like the identity) are considered as rigid, although they can used as a constraint function in a particular context.
-This default strategy can be changed by providing explicit evaluation annotations for each function or by pragmas (see Section 9).
+The precise strategy is specified by evaluation annotations for each function.
+The precise operational meaning of evaluation annotations is defined in Appendix D. A function can be explicitly annotated as rigid.
+If an explicit annotation is not provided by the user, a default strategy is used: functions with the result type "IO..." are rigid and all other defined functions are flexible.
+Functions with a polymorphic result type (like the identity) are considered as flexible, although they can be applied like a function with result type "IO..." in a particular context.
+For each external function, i.e., a function that is not defined by explicit program rules, the strategy is also fixed.
+Most predefined functions, like arithmetic operators (see Section 4.1.4), are rigid, i.e., they suspend if some argument is an unbound variable.

 For instance, consider the function f as defined above.
-If f has the evaluation annotation

-(i.e., f is flexible), then the expression f x is evaluated by instantiating x to 0 or 1 and applying a reduction step in both cases.
+As the default strategy, f is flexible, i.e., the expression f x is evaluated by instantiating x to 0 or 1 and applying a reduction step in both cases.
 This yields the disjunctive expression